nilearn/nilearn/doc/building_blocks/data_preparation.rst

 Resampling
 ..........

-:class:`NiftiMasker` makes it possible to resample images.
+:class:`NiftiMasker` and many similar classes enable resampling images.
        The resampling procedure takes as input the *target_affine* to resample (resize, rotate...) images in order to match the spatial configuration defined by the new